iar1000/DolfinFisherSolver/README.md

  ### Run FisherSolver
  After building, the executable should be in /bin.
  The simulation is run via the script "runFisherSolver.sh".
 All the default simulation parameters are read-in from the "FisherSolver.config" file.
-Ther is the possibility to overwrite some values via command line parameters.
+There is the possibility to overwrite some values via command line parameters.
 The best is to take a quick look into "runFisherSolver.sh" to know what can be done.

  **Mesh**: The mesh defined in "FisherSolver.config" must be in the /mesh, folder.
 If not created externally, simple meshes can be created with the python script located in the /mesh folder.